 Metric Muscle Mustang

 All vertical body measurements will be done at 5” ride height.

-20F- 2.2 OVERALL CAR WEIGHT – All specified weight requirements will be with the driver.
-The minimum weight for all cars will be 3,100 pounds.
-No car will be allowed to have more than 55.0% of the total weight as the left side weight.
+20F- 2.2 OVERALL CAR WEIGHT – All specified weight requirements are with the driver and race gear, seated in the car.
+The minimum weight at all times is 3,100 lbs.
+The maximum left side weight percentage is 55%.
 A “lead box” made from magnetic steel rectangular or square tubing may be welded to the outside edge of the drivers side frame rail.
 The bottom of the lead box may not be lower than the frame where it is attached.
 The lead box must have suitable end caps or bolts used to retain the lead.
 All lead boxes shall be acceptable to SMS Officials.
 All other weight must be bolted to the inside of the frame rail and above the lowest edge of the frame where weight is mounted.
 Any car found to be under the minimum overall car weight allowance will be penalized one position for every pound under the minimum weight.
 This does not apply to left side weight requirements.

-20F- 2.4 CAR WEIGHTS AFTER RACE – Nothing may be added to or taken from the car to make total or left side weight.
-Gas, oil or water may not be added.
-Wheels and tires cannot be changed, but an amount equal to one half of one percent (.5%) of the gross weight will be added for loss in weight due to race wear (3085 lbs. minimum post-race).
+20F- 2.4 CAR WEIGHTS AFTER RACE – Cars will be weighed as they come off the race track, with the driver and helmet positioned in the seat.
+Nothing may be added, removed or changed on the car prior to being scaled.
+An amount equal to one half of one percent (.5%) of the total weight will be added to scale reading for loss in weight due to race wear.
+Minimum post-race weight will be 3085 lbs.

 20F- 3 DETAILED BODY REQUIREMENTS –